Open Data Hub logo

 2. Click WorkloadsPods and set the Project to rhods-notebooks.

-3. Click the notebook server pod that belongs to this user, for example, jupyter-nb-<idp>-<username>-*.
+3. Click the workbench pod that belongs to this user, for example, jupyter-nb-<idp>-<username>-*.

 4. Click Logs.
 The user has exceeded their available capacity if you see lines similar to the following: